Committees at HNMUN-LA 2019

 Substantive Excellence | Global Vision

 Committees at HNMUN-LA consist of a carefully curated set of units that form an integrated whole.
-The delegate experience is the central concern around which the staff crafts each of the committees, paying close attention to the temporal, geographic, and formal diversity within the Committees organ.
+The delegate experience is the central concern around which the staff crafts each of the committees, paying close attention to the temporal, geographic, and formal diversity within the organ.
 This is to ensure that we stay true to our philosophy that Model UN should be an educational endeavor for everyone involved.
 We hope that HNMUN-LA encourages participants not only to learn something about the countries and positions they represent, but also, perhaps, to discover something about themselves and grow from their discoveries.
-Ultimately, our goal is to provide delegates with a selection of equally engaging, equally rewarding, and all the more memorable committee experiences.
-We sincerely hope that we offer an exciting committee for each and every delegate, without the passion and interests of whom the conference would have no meaning.
+Ultimately, our goal is to provide delegates with a selection of equally engaging, rewarding, and all the more memorable committee experiences.
+We sincerely hope that we offer an exciting committee for each and every delegate, who bring the passion and enthusiasm that ultimately gives the conference meaning.

 The General Assembly